Knoero/Knoero.github.io/_pages/Researches.md

 ## UAV Obstacle Avoidance and Collaboration with Autonomous Boats

-**Jul 2021 - Present,		Graduate research program of Mechanical Engineering at Purdue University**
+**Jul 2021 - Jan 2022,		Graduate research program of Mechanical Engineering at Purdue University**

 - **Goal**
   - Build the programs for vision-based obstacle avoidance for UAVs and test collaborations with autonomous boats.